Prosperity

 R&I spending in the EU chemical industry

-Capital spending on R&I in the EU chemical industry increased annually with an average of 2.6% between 2002 to 2022.
-In 2022, it peaked at €11 billion, the highest since 1991.
-Despite this increase, there is a relative decrease in R&I investment over the industry’s added value created.
+Capital spending on R&I in the EU chemical industry increased annually, with an average growth of 2.9% from 2002 to 2023.
+In 2022, it peaked at €10.7 billion, the highest since 1991, followed by €10.2 billion in 2023.
+There is a relative decrease in R&I investment over the industry’s added value created.
 Additional investments, possibly from European innovation programmes, are essential to drive innovation.

 Value added as a proportion of GDP

 The chemical sector is growing in absolute numbers, but not relatively to the EU GDP.
-Over the past decade, the absolute value added by the chemical sector has continuously increased by 35%.
-However, its share of the European economy’s GDP declined from 1995 to 2008 and has remained relatively stagnant since then.
-More economical data of the European chemical industry can be found in the Cefic Facts & Figures.
+Over the past decade, the absolute value added by the chemical sector has continuously increased until 2022.
+In 2023, the added value of chemicals reached €165 billion.
+However, its share of the European economy’s GDP declined from 1995 to 2009 and began to grow again after the economic recessions, reaching 1.12% in 2022 and 0.96% in 2023.
+More economic data of the European chemical industry can be found in the Cefic Facts & Figures.